What can be done for children with incarcerated parents?

 There are few things more heartbreaking than seeing families who are affected by incarceration fall apart because they aren't aware of family social services that are available to them.

-Through my experience in Indianapolis as the current program coordinator of Volunteers of America Indiana's TANF program, a past treatment counselor at our behavioral health clinic, and a past social worker at the Indiana Women's Prison, I have interacted a lot with families trying to deal with issues stemming from parental incarceration.
+Through my experience in Indianapolis as the current program coordinator of Volunteers of America Indiana's Bridge to Success, a past treatment counselor at our behavioral health clinic, and a past social worker at the Indiana Women's Prison, I have interacted a lot with families trying to deal with issues stemming from parental incarceration.

 I have seen a grown man cry because his son told him that he didn't want him as a father anymore.
 I've seen mothers lose hope of ever seeing their children again.
 And I've seen children struggle with trying to deal with the complexity of having a parent in prison.